Help Us Reimagine Vaccine Access: Join the MAP Pilot study in Lagos & Abuja

 This year, we’re launching a feasibility pilot of microneedle vaccine patches (MAPs) for measles immunization in Nigeria, driven by our GCSRT capstone at Harvard Medical School.
 As part of our Accelerate Access initiative, we’re building a community-led delivery model that makes vaccination more local, more equitable, and more efficient — while also exploring how biometric tools can support vaccine tracking and patient identification in low-resource settings.

-To make this possible, we’re inviting clinics, pharmacies, and outreach providers in Lagos and Abuja to join us as early access contributors.
+We’re inviting health facilities, outreach providers, and immunization leads in Lagos and Abuja to join us as early access contributors.

 Why Microneedle Vaccine Patches?